project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Patient-1-0-0-intro.md

 ### Profile Minimum Viable Content ###

-The following elements are mandatory in the CareConnect-ACVPU-Observation-1 FHIR profile (i.e. MUST be present):

-1.	status
-2.	code
+This FHIR profile has no mandatory elements.